lbdlbdlbdl/philosophy-rag/README.md

 ## What's implemented, launch order

-1. `ingest.ipynb` Data Ingestion (loading the data into the knowledge base): download dataset, dataset preparation (chuncking, adding metadata, creating embeddings), ElasticSearch ingestion (create indexes and search queries).
+1. `0_ingest.ipynb` Data Ingestion (loading the data into the knowledge base): download dataset, dataset preparation (chuncking, adding metadata, creating embeddings), ElasticSearch ingestion (create indexes and search queries).
-2. `rag.ipynb` - you can run RAG flow and try to answer questions here.
+2. `1_rag.ipynb` - you can run RAG flow and try to answer questions here.
 Retrieval part based on Keyword search with Semantic Search.
+Evaluation based on comparison of response results with a semi-synthetic dataset.